dfe-analytical-services/create-ees-data-tool/README.md

 2. Open RStudio on your computer.
 In the top right of the screen, click on `Project (None)`.
 In the menu that appears, click on `New Project...`
 3. In the next menu, click on the third option `Version Control`.
 Then `Git`.
 You will see a menu called _Clone Git Repository_.
 In the `Repository URL:` cell, paste the url you copied from Github
 4. Decide where to save the code using the `Browse..` button, and click `Create Project`.
 The code will download from Github to the folder location you gave in _Browse..._
-5. After the code has downloaded, look in the bottem left _Console_ pane of RStudio where you will see this message:
+5. After the code has downloaded, look in the bottom left _Console_ pane of RStudio where you will see this message:

 > Bootstrapping renv 0.12.5 --------------------------------------------------
 Downloading renv 0.12.5 from CRAN archive ...
 OK